-Empirical evidence on women's time allocation
+Empirical evidence on women's time allocation shows clearly that women bear the brunt of domestic tasks processing food crops, providing water and firewood and caring for children.

-Women are usually at the household nexus of shows clearly that women bear the brunt of domestic water, food and energy and they often know first tasks processing food crops, providing water and hand about the challenges and potential solutions firewood and caring for children. in these areas.
-So, women are the most convincing advocates for the solutions they need so they How can infrastructure enable women's economic should be at the forefront of decision making empowerment?
-Infrastructure provisions can reduce in sustainable development.
-A precondition for the time women spend on domestic tasks and free up engendering infrastructure projects is to amplify time for productive economic activity. women's collective voice to demand access and use For example, mobility improvements in infrastructure and services.
+How can infrastructure enable women's economic empowerment?
+Infrastructure provisions can reduce the time women spend on domestic tasks and free up time for productive economic activity.

-transportation infrastructure can have significant effects on women's physical mobility leading to business expansion.
+For example, mobility improvements in transportation infrastructure can have significant effects on women's physical mobility leading to higher paid jobs for women and new opportunities for business expansion.

-The process of demanding improvements in infrastructure by low income women especially in higher paid jobs for women and new opportunities for urban areas can by itself be empowering.
-This is a key strategy and precondition for engendering Moreover the construction of new transport, ICT infrastructure which can have potentially and energy facilities can create new job opportunities transformative impacts.
-At the global level we have as for example jobs for women in the transport sector a number of women led community driven demands taking on roles as bus drivers, ticket collectors and taxi drivers or in the construction business which increasingly involves women as constructors, semiskilled and skilled workers, supervisor engineers.
+Moreover the construction of new transport, ICT and energy facilities can create new job opportunities as for example jobs for women in the transport sector taking on roles as bus drivers, ticket collectors and taxi drivers or in the construction business which increasingly involves women as constructors, semiskilled and skilled workers, supervisor engineers.
 However, in this context women have to break through gender barriers and enter traditionally male dominated sectors.